phpearth/PHP.earth/content/smart-questions.md

       </div>
       <div class="description">
         <p>Make sure you write questions that clearly and concisely communicate
         the problems you want solved.
-This may include program version information and other details about the system you're using.
-For sharing code use nopaste sites.</p>
+This may include program version information and other details about the system you're using.</p>
+        <p>For sharing code use nopaste sites.</p>
       </div>
       <div class="extra">
         <a class="ui blue label" href="https://php.earth/docs/interop/nopaste"><i class="attach icon"></i> Nopaste sites</a>